Ivan Perišić: International career

 On 9 November 2022, Perišić was selected in Croatia's final squad for the 2022 FIFA World Cup.
 At the tournament, he assisted three times—twice in the 4–1 group stage victory over Canada and once in the 2–1 third place play-off victory over Morocco—and scored once, the equalizer in the 1–1 round of 16 draw with Japan.
 That way, he extended his record of the Croatia player with the most goal contributions at major tournaments (18), as well as surpassed Davor Šuker as the Croatia player with the most goals scored at major tournaments (10).

 Beach volleyball

 Perišić took part at the 2017 FIVB Beach Volleyball World Tour for the Poreč Major tournament, a professional competition, partnering Nikša Dellorco.
 The pair lost their first match against Álvaro Morais Filho and Saymon Barbosa.

 Personal life

-Despite being born in Split, Perišić grew up in the town of Omiš.
+Born in Split, Perišić grew up in the town of Omiš, where his parents are from.
 As a child, he worked on his father's poultry farm.

 Perišić married Josipa in 2012, having first met her while they were in high school.
 The pair have two children: a son, Leonardo, born on 9 October 2012; and a daughter, Manuela, born on 28 July 2014.